sekulovskin/personal-website/content/authors/admin/_index.md

 ---

-My primary professional interests are in Bayesian Statistics (more specifically in Bayesian Hypothesis Testing), Psychometrics, R programming and Machine Learning or, even better, some combination of the four!
-I am a fan of a "common ground" approach regarding the polarization of Statistics in the form of *"Frequentist vs Bayesian"* (even though Centrism, in general, isn't my cup of tea, I believe it might work when it comes to Statistics).
+My primary professional interests are in Bayesian Statistics, Network Psychometrics, R programming and Machine Learning or, even better, a combination of the four!
+I hold an MSc degree in Statistics for the Social and Behavioural Sciences and will soon be working as a PhD candidate in the Psychological Methods group at the University of Amsterdam.
+I am a fan of a "common ground" approach regarding the polarization of Statistics in the form of *"Frequentist vs Bayesian"* (even though Centrism, in general, is not my cup of tea, I believe it might work when it comes to Statistics).
 You can see more of what I do on my GitHub profile or you can also read my CV.
 Feel free to contact me with any questions you might have regarding my research/work or if you are interested in future collaboration.
 I am open for consultations, teaching or just having a fun chat about statistics and data!